-St. Anselm's College is a Roman Catholic Grammar School Academy for boys aged 11 - 18 which provides secondary education for Catholic, Christian boys in Wirral in the tradition of the Christian Brothers.
-We enjoy a rich cultural heritage as members of the global Edmund Rice family, guided by the Essentials of an Edmund Rice education.
+St. Anselm's College is a Roman Catholic Grammar School Academy for boys aged 11 - 18 which provides a Catholic, Christian secondary education for boys in Wirral in the tradition of the Christian Brothers.
+We enjoy a rich cultural heritage as members of the global Edmund Rice family of schools, guided by the Essentials of an Edmund Rice education.

 The principal object of the Academy is specifically restricted to the following; to advance the public benefit of education in the United Kingdom, in particular but without prejudice to the generality of the foregoing, by establishing, maintaining, continuing, managing and developing a secondary school offering a broad and balanced curriculum being St. Anselm's College.
-We seek to provide outstanding Catholic secondary educationin Wirral in order to nurture future generations of Roman Catholic, Christian, leaders who will faithfully representour timeless values in society.
+We seek to provide outstanding Catholic secondary education in Wirral in order to nurture future generations of Roman Catholic, Christian, leaders who will faithfully represent our timeless values in society.
 The education provided will be free and available to all boys living within our catchment area.